F0903/reservoir/webserver/dashboard/frontend/README.md

 # reservoir Dashboard

-This is the frontend for reservoir, which is a web interface for managing and monitoring the proxy.
+This is the frontend for reservoir, a web dashboard for configuring and monitoring the proxy.

 ## Development